Buying the best large format displays (LFD) that your budget can stretch to can pay dividends when it comes to promoting your business.

 The display totes high-color-gamut coverage, which combined with HDR is ideal for streaming a range of video services.
 The 84WS70B also packs impressive sound which can be fine-tuned for the environment, allowing you to choose from Standard, Music, Cinema, Sports and Games modes.

 There aren't many large format displays that have multitouch, which makes the NEC MultiSync E905 SST an interesting option.
-It's hardly a small screen at 90-inches across the diagonal, but it can be interacted with up to 6 simultaneous touch points thanks to NEC’s ShadowSense technology.
+It's hardly a small screen at 90-inches across the diagonal, but it can be interacted with up to 10 simultaneous touch points thanks to NEC’s ShadowSense technology.
+The setup is swift and simple with no need to install additional drivers.

 An advanced optical position sensing technology, it uses high-performance sensors to provide high performance, stability, and accuracy.
-The display also sports an anti-reflective coating to reduce reflections to a minimum, which makes content displayed on it easier to read.
+The display also sports an anti-reflective coating to reduce reflections to a minimum, which makes the content displayed on it easier to read.
+The enhanced filtering and special sensors ensure that there are no ghost touches even when using the display in super bright spaces.

-Samsung’s QM85D is a large format display that sports an impressive 120Hz refresh rate, which makes movements across the display - whether that’s dragging windows and other content or watching a video - appear much smoother while reducing stutter.
+Samsung’s QM85D is a large format display that sports an impressive 120Hz refresh rate, which makes movements across the display - whether that is dragging windows and other content or watching a video - appear much smoother while reducing stutter.

 This model also packs UHD upscaling, which is useful for displaying full HD content in 4K.
 Another handy feature is the QM85D’s ability to divide the entire screen into four quadrants using PIP (Picture-in-Picture) mode, allowing you to share content from up to four different devices.